Junior Preparatory (Grades 0 to 3)

 The PE sessions also provide opportunities to develop desirable personal and social attributes, such as the ability to cooperate in group situations, the concept of fair play and acceptance of success and failure.

-Grade 0 and 1 pupils have two 30-minute periods of PE per week, while Grade 2 enjoys one period.
+Grade 0 pupils have two 30-minute periods of PE per week, while Grade 1 and 2 enjoy one period.

 Developing leadership: Big Brother Programme